AngelLozan/support-explorer-ex/README.md

 (After build) Open chrome://extensions or brave://extension and upload the unpacked extension.

+## Updating malicious address array:

+- Utilize this spreadsheet to pull new addresses: https://docs.google.com/spreadsheets/d/1aAAPyrZgfJcWelhLr3RgGU5qS5Epwa2HhBbGNXrfh74/edit#gid=0

+- Update the `checkMalicious.js` component under `src` > `components` and update the dictionary found there.
+- Update the `SourceInpug.js` array `maliciousArray` with the same address, without details.

 ## Use Case

 See this section of Coda for reference: https://coda.io/d/Customer-Support-Hackathon_deARNEw7ms9/Browser-Extension-Support-Tool_suYtf#_luH-i.